aarontrowbridge/FluxGAN.jl/README.md

            iterations=1000, verbose=true, skip=50)
 ```

+If no GPU is available it will just use the cpu via `train_cpu!`, which has the same signature.

-So the important key words are:
+The important key words are:

 * `iterations`: how many training runs to do
 * `verbose`: whether or not to print periodic updates during training